Latakia: Ottoman rule

-Latakia became under the Ottoman control after the Battle of Marj Dabiq in 1516.
-It had a population of about 1400-1700 in the 16th century.
+Latakia came under the Ottoman control after the Battle of Marj Dabiq in 1516.
+It had a population of about 1400–1700 in the 16th century.
 From the late 17th century onward it was ruled by the Ibn al-Matarji family, some of whose members would go on to become governors of Damascus Eyalet.
 Under their leadership, and the development of the tobacco industry in the same period, the town developed rapidly in the 18th century.
 Several churches were rebuilt or restored and the Azm family of governors established several new foundations in the city.
 The British, French and Spanish established consulates in the city, so that by mid-century Latakia was serving as co-capital of the entire province (eyalet) of Tripoli, Lebanon.

 In 1824, the Ottomans named Muhammad Paşa ibn Alman, a native of the area who was suspected of being an Alawite and a French sympathizer, governor of Latakia.
 He was killed in an urban revolt later that year that was inspired by the fundamentalist shaykh Muhammad al-Moghrabi.
-During the Egyptian occupation of Syria (1831-1841) there was a major Alawite revolt (1834-1835) in both the town and the surrounding countryside.
+During the Egyptian occupation of Syria (1831–1841) there was a major Alawite revolt (1834-1835) in both the town and the surrounding countryside.

 In 1888, when Wilayat Beirut was established, Latakia became its northernmost town.

 In the Ottoman period, the region of Latakia became predominantly Alawi.
 The Turkmen also consisted a significant minority.
 The city itself, however, contained significant numbers of Sunni and Christian inhabitants.
 The landlords in the countryside tended to be Sunni and Orthodox Christians, while the peasants were mostly Alawi.
 Like the Druzes, who also had a special status before the end of World War I, the Alawis had a strained relationship with the Ottoman overlords.
 In fact, they were not even given the status of millet, although they enjoyed relative autonomy.